Nic30/d3-hwschematic/README.md

 ## Features:

-* automatic layout with caching
+* automatic layout (layered graph with orthogonal routing, created by `elkjs`) with caching
 * hierarchical components expandable on click
 * net selection on click, highligh and tooltip on mouse over
 * zoom, drag